-There are two courses offered that complete the experiential or “field” component of the Human Service Studies curriculum.
-As a Human Service Studies minor or major, you are required to take HSS 381.
-In addition, all majors are required to take HSS 481.
-The course descriptions are described below.
+As a Human Service Studies minor or major, you are required to take HSS 3980.
+In addition, all majors are required to take HSS 4985 and 4986.

-HSS 381.
-PRACTICUM: THEORY AND PRACTICE OF HUMAN SERVICES 4 sh
+HSS 3980: PRACTICUM: THEORY AND PRACTICE OF HUMAN SERVICES (4 sh)

-Three weeks of direct practice and observation in a human services organization provide the opportunity for students to apply and conceptualize various aspects of human service delivery.
-Student learning will be guided and enhanced through weekly seminars, written assignments, and faculty site visits.
-Prerequisites: HSS 111, 2.1 cumulative GPA, status as a declared Human Service Studies major or minor, and approval of application for practicum.
+Three weeks of observation, practice, community engagement and key stakeholder connection with human services organizations provide the opportunity for students to apply and conceptualize various aspects of human service delivery.
+Student learning will be guided and enhanced through course seminars, written assignments, and site visits.
+Prerequisites: HSS 1110 and status as a declared Human Service Studies major or minor.

-Practicum is offered on campus during winter term, utilizing local placements.
+Practicum is offered on campus during winter term, utilizing the local and surrounding communities.
 In addition, the HSS Department frequently offers an international option during winter term.
-Practicum is also offered first session summer as an on-line class, allowing students to utilize a distant placement.
+Practicum is also offered first session summer as an on-line class, allowing students to utilize distant communities.

-The internship provides an opportunity for students to practice the roles, tasks, and skills of human service professionals.
+The internship provides an opportunity for students to directly practice the roles, tasks, and skills of human service professionals.
 Students work full-time in an approved placement in a human services agency that offers experiences consistent with the goals of the human service studies major.
-Periodic conferences with the teaching faculty member and the agency field supervisor provide students with feedback and mentoring as they gradually assume the responsibilities of professional-level work in the field.
+A conference with the teaching faculty member and the agency field supervisor provides students with feedback and mentoring as they gradually assume the responsibilities of professional-level work in the field.
 Offered fall and spring.
-Taken concurrently with HSS 482: Capstone Academic Field Seminar.
+Taken concurrently with HSS 4986: Capstone Academic Field Seminar.

 Monica Burney leads the Human Service Studies Field Placement services.
 If you have questions or need further info, please contact her via email at firstname.lastname@example.org.